Quantum logic control and precision measurements of molecular ions in a ring trap -- a new approach for testing fundamental symmetries

+The parameters in the above equation are described in Table \ref{tab:results}.
+Generation I experiments, conducted at room temperature, could aim to achieve three primary objectives: (1) demonstrate near-unity state preparation and readout schemes utilizing QLS, (2) validate the proposed precision metrology, and (3) conduct an initial investigation of systematic errors.
+Generation II could be performed at cryogenic temperature to maximize the coherence time through increasing ion trap storage times by improved vacuum in the cryogenic environment, and suppressing rotational and vibrational state changing excitation from black-body radiation.
+Generation III would focus on implementing highly multiplexed measurements and long data acquisition duration for an ultimate statistical sensitivity.
+Compared to the leading eEDM measurement by the JILA group using HfF$^+$ with 22.8 $\mu$Hz sensitivity~\cite{Roussy2023}, Generation I would reach a similar level, and Generation III would improve the current best measurement by about two orders of magnitude.

-In this letter, we describe a design of a novel experimental platform for precision measurements using quantum logically controlled molecular ions.
-In addition to the eEDM measurements using $^{232}$ThF$^+$, this scheme is ubiquitous to generic ion species, such as $^{181}$TaO$^+$ for probing Nuclear Magnetic Quadrupole Momentum\cite{Skripnikov2015} and HfO$^+$ for detecting Nuclear-spin dependent parity violation\cite{Borschevsky2012}.
+In this letter, we present a design of a novel experimental platform for CP-violation measurements utilizing quantum logically controlled molecular ions.
+While the primary focus is on eEDM measurements using $^{232}$ThF$^+$, this scheme will be applied to probe nuclear magnetic quadrupole momentum using $^{229}$ThF$^+$, $^{181}$TaO$^+$, and $^{176}$LuOH$^+$.